chocolatey/choco-wiki/FeaturesAgentService.md

 **Cons:**
 * Same Cons as seen in Option 2.
 Additionally:
 * You must manage installs/upgrades separately.
-* Still can't manage it with other configuration management or endpoint management tools either - most tools, like Puppet, Chef, possible SCCM, are still going to have trouble seeing that file share.
+* Still can't manage it with other infrastructure management / endpoint management tools either - most tools, like Puppet, Chef, possibly SCCM, are still going to have trouble seeing that file share.
 Unless of course you have given those Windows services an account that has network share access.

 #### Recommendation

-When you can, prefer option 1.
+When you can, prefer option 1 (Binary/Raw Repository).
 This gives you the most flexibility.
 However depending on your needs, you may see a combination of any of the above.

 ### Managing Non-Silent Installers

 Sometimes you come across non-silent installers.
 These are things that occur that would block an install/upgrade from finishing until there is a user interaction, like a pop-up or opening a browser and directing to a site.
 And it doesn't matter what you pass for silent arguments, the installer will still present these user interactions.

-With Chocolatey, like with other deployment or endpoint management software, you must have the ability to have an installer be completely unattended.
+With Chocolatey, like with other deployment or endpoint management tools, an installer must be made completely silent/unattended to work in automated deployment scenarios.

 #### Option 1 - MSI Repackaging

 The best way to handle installers that do not play nice is called MSI repackaging (records installation and produces an MSI you use instead).
-That technology has been around for about 20 years and once you have that produced MSI, it will work in all deployment scenarios.
+MSI repackaging technology has been around for about 20 years and once you have that produced MSI, it will work in all deployment scenarios.

 **Pros:**
-* Produced MSI can be used in all automation scenarios - works with any deployment scenario, including those that are run by a Windows service
+* Produced MSI can be used in all automation scenarios - works with any deployment scenario, including those that are run by a Windows service.
 * Produced MSI is solid - there are unlikely to be issues with deploying this in any environment.
 * Not much learning required to create MSI - depending on what tool you use for MSI repackaging, it's really easy to do.
 * You can trust produced MSI - you created it, you know nothing is gonna hack your environment with specially crafted scripts in the MSI.